 This is FARR 3 FARR's views on Sweden's asylum policy 3 The temporary Limitation Act no longer exists.
-8 Confidentiality 10 Are you a quota refugee?
-8 Appealing fast-track decisions • • If your appeal is rejected Have you fled from the war in Ukraine?
-8 If your appeal is accepted The Migration Court of Appeal 50 1.
-WHO HAS THE RIGHT Leave to appeal TO STAY IN SWEDEN?
-11 If the court does not alter J The grounds of asylum seekers 11 the deportation order 50 Refugees and others in need of protection.
-11 Statute of limitations 5 Distressing circumstances Security cases 5 Temporary impediments to enforcement The duration of a residence permit Residence permits that are 3.
-YOUR SITUATION IN SWEDEN 55 no longer granted 18 Your rights as an asylum seeker 55 19 Health care 55 A family making a joint asylum application • Education Family reunification Work Close relatives who are in Sweden Daily allowance Duration of permits for close relatives Housing 25 After a deportation order 60 Work permits • Your rights under the Studies Temporary Protection Directive 6 Switching tracks Health care - · · · · · · · · · · · · · · · · · · · Education Work 2.
-THE ASYLUM PROCEDURE 31 Daily allowance The Migration Agency 32 Housing Children without a guardian Registering 32 Applying for protection status Fast-track procedure for Protection in another EU country temporary protection 33 When your temporary protection expir The Dublin Regulation: In which country • • • • • • • can you seek asylum?
-33 Residence permits and extensions Becoming established 66 Other reasons for your asylum application Travel documents and aliens' passport to be rejected Extensions Public counsel Permanent residency Asylum investigations The upper secondary school law If your application is rejected If you are granted a residence permit Swedish citizenship Living as an undocumented , 47 migrant and living in limbo 72 Appealing a rejection of an asylum application 47 Health care Appealing your protection status Support and help from the social service Requesting an oral hearing Education 10 1 ~
+8 Confidentiality 49 Are you a quota refugee?
+8 Appealing fast-track decisions Have you fled from the war in Ukraine?
+8 If your appeal is rejected The Migration Court of Appeal 5 1.
+WHO HAS THE RIGHT Leave to appeal TO STAY IN SWEDEN?11 If the court does not alter ,- The grounds of asylum seekers 11 the deportation order5 5 C Refugees and others in need of protection.
+11 Statute of limitations Distressing circumstances14 Security cases 51 Temporary impediments to enforcement 15 The duration of a residence permit 18 Residence permits that are 3.
+YOUR SITUATION IN SWEDEN 5 55 no longer granted Your rights as an asylum seeker 55 Health care 55 A family making a joint asylum application 19 Education5 56 Family reunification Work5 - Close relatives who are in Sweden22 Daily allowance Duration of permits for close relatives 22 Housing Work and studying 25 After a deportation order 6 C Work permits25 Your rights under the Studies Temporary Protection Directive Switching tracks26 Health care C Education6 Work6 Daily allowance 2.
+THE ASYLUM PROCEDURE 31 Housing The Migration Agency 32 Children without a guardian Registering32 Applying for protection status Fast-track procedure for Protection in another EU country6 temporary protection When your temporary protection expires .6 52 can you seek asylum?33 Residence permits and extensions 6 56 Other reasons for your asylum application Becoming established6 56 to be rejected41 Travel documents and aliens' passports6 Public counsel42 Extensions6 58 Asylum investigations43 Permanent residency6 59 If your application is rejected45 The upper secondary school law 7C If you are granted a residence permit 46 Swedish citizenship 7 The Migration Courts 47 Living as an undocumented Appealing a rejection of an migrant and living in limbo 7 asylum application47 Health care Appealing your protection status48 Support and help from the social services Requesting an oral hearing Education 74

 Work74 5.
 H

 Finances and housing76 Y

 Living in limbo77 Gen

-Seek legal advice78 Con
+Seek legal advice78 Com

 Spe

 4. DEPORTATION AND IMPEDI- Pers

 MENTS TO ENFORCEMENT 83 gene

 Returning and enforcement 83 Pers

 Returning83 Tort

-If your case is handed over to the police84
+If your case is handed over to the police84 Chil

-Re-entry ban87 Chil
+Re-entry ban87

 Detention 88 If yo

 Reasons for being placed in detention88

 Time limits and legal aid 6.
 A

-Your rights while in detention 90 EU
+Your rights while in detention 90 EU d

 Custody90

-Children in detention91 Law
+Children in detention91 Law -

 Impediments to enforcement Pow

 - assessing new grounds 92

 Children and impediments to enforcement 93

 Practical/medical impediments to

 enforcement or protection grounds?93

 Assessment of impediments

 to enforcement (12:18)95

 New assessment of needs for protection

-(12:19)

-The duration of residence permits when
+(12:19)96 The duration of residence permits when

 there are impediments to enforcement97

-Switching tracks
+Switching tracks99

-When Sweden does not provide protection 100

-The Committee Against Torture, CAT102
+When Sweden does not provide protection 100 The Committee Against Torture, CAT102

-The Committee on the Rights of
+The Committee Against Torture, CAT 102 The Committee on the Rights of

 People with Disabilities

-The United Nations Human Rights Committee
+The United Nations Human Rights

+Committee

 The European Court of Human Rights,

-ECHR
+ECHR103

 How to apply to an international body 104

-110 w to apply to all international body 104
+• • •